ruchi961/stable-diffusion-finetuining-pipeline/README.md

   ### b. text_encoder_yes_unet_single_layer.ipynb
     Here both the text encoder are having lora loaded in quantized manner and the layers of unet are jus the attention layers
    #### Detailed High Level overview:
+   same as above but single unet layer lora
    ### Tecnhiques used:
   a.
 Float16 UNet and text encoders